KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 > [CALLSIGN] Logistics, check in with location and status.

+> Status roll call complete.
+Priority or emergency simulation traffic may break at any time.
+Real-world emergency traffic may break in at any time by stating “Real-world emergency traffic.”

 If a station breaks in with priority traffic, acknowledge it and handle it before continuing the roll call.

 Example: